 Once you are done customizing your 404 error page template, apply it to your website in your HubSpot settings.

-• Go to your HubSpot account, click on the settings icon in the main navigation bar.
+• Go to your HubSpot account, and click on the settings icon in the main navigation bar.

 • Navigate to website> Pages on the left sidebar menu.